 With a yoga lesson plan, you don’t misjudge time.

-stores every lesson plan you create (or copy from a “shared lesson plan”).
-That means you can keep track of what you have taught throughout the months and years.
+The Online Yoga Lesson Planner stores every lesson plan you create (or copy from a “shared lesson plan”).
+That means you can keep track of what you have been taught throughout the months and years.

-You’ll save lots of time creating yoga lesson plans with the revolutionary, easy to use, drag & drop feature.
+You’ll save lots of time creating yoga lesson plans with the easy-to-use, drag-and-drop feature.

-The easy to use, drag & drop feature allows creativity to flow.
+The drag-and-drop feature allows creativity to flow.
 A blank sheet can cause writer’s (yoga teacher’s) block.

 Once you’ve completed the lesson plan, you can practice it on your mat.
 This preparation will give you lots of confidence going into a class.